andrius-learns-things/studies/README.md

 TODO:

+- Stylize a bot more (esp navbar)
+- Localizations.
+Localization tools
 - Call backend and fix routing problems
 - Console errors (due to hot reload or smth like that)
 - NPM install warnings (a few things depretiated)